wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 JWT_PASSPHRASE=<Your JWT Passphrase>
 ```

-Finally, in the same file find `ON_CALL_NUMBER=` and add your phone number to this value.
-It will need to be a real number and able to receive SMS and voice calls.
+Finally, find `ON_CALL_NUMBER=` in the same file, and add your phone number to this value.
+It will need to be a real number and able to receive SMS messages and voice calls.

 ### Start Docker

-Run the following five commands, the comments to the right of each describe what they do:
+Run the following five commands—the comments to the right of each describe what they do:

 ```bash
 cd Docker